skill-wanderer/skill-wanderer-landing-page/FIREBASE_SETUP.md

       allow read: if request.auth != null; // Only authenticated users can read }

+    // Allow anyone to write to subscribers (for the subscribe form)
+    // But only authenticated users can read (for admin access) match /subscribers/{document} {
+      allow write: if true; // Allow anyone to subscribe allow read: if request.auth != null; // Only authenticated users can read }

     // Deny access to all other collections by default match /{document=**} {
       allow read, write: if false;